watkinsamya/watkinsamya/README.md

 ### Hi there, I'm Amya!
-I am a sophomore at Digital Media Software Engineering 👋
+I am a Junior at Digital Media Software Engineering 👋

 - 🔭 I’m currently working on a Personal Website